Tired, hollow or sagging eyelids are some affect most of us at some stage in our life. Surgery can help restore a more youthful appearance.

 At the end of surgery no eye padding is performed, but SteriStrips and a single stitch are present on each upper eyelid.
 Bruising from the surgery usually takes 2 weeks for the worst to subside, and swelling can take longer.
 People are often able to return to work within 1 week and resume social engagements after 2 weeks.

-One of my patients has kindly posted online at Realself her recovery from four-eyelid blepharoplasty, click here for her story.
+A couple of my patients have kindly posted their recovery from four-eyelid blepharoplasty online at Realself – click here or here for their stories.

 What is Dermatochalasis?